 |ESBM 4830||New Venture Creation||3|

-NOTE: Students seeking internships should complete ESBM 3700.
+Note: Students seeking internships should complete ESBM 3700 prior to their internship.

 For more information, visit the Leeds School's Deming Center for Entrepreneurship webpage.